 Tips for Retirement Planning

 - A financial advisor can be a valuable partner in building a retirement plan and choosing investments to meet your retirement goals.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When you’re planning out your income for retirement, don’t forget to add in Social Security payments.
 Although Social Security won’t be enough to retire on, it can be a valuable addition to your existing retirement funds.
 To find out how much you’re in line to receive, stop by SmartAsset’s Social Security calculator.